franktore/go-learn/README.md

 # ![Go](./assets/215px-Go_Logo_Blue.svg.png) LEARN
 Go or GoLang is a programming language originally developed by Google that uses high-level syntax similar to scripting languages.
+Go is created to help in the development of multi-core, networked computers through concurrency, scalability and syntactical clearity.
+One Googles main motiviations for developing Go was to replace C with a easy-to-code, easy-to-learn, high-performance alternative.

 ## <span style="color:yellow">why go?</span>
 * future-proof
 * easy to learn